Uterine fibroid management

 • Control symptoms and improve quality of life

-• Reduce size and number of fibroids
+• Reduce the size and number of fibroids

 • Lower the risk of future complications